 Can I do the workouts with a bad wrists?

 Yes!
-I have written a guide to help you modify any exercises so that you don't have to put weight on your wrists while they are bent.
-(That's usually the position that is painful for people with wrist problems).
-I'll show you exactly how to keep your wrists straight without having to sacrifice your intensity!
+I'll show you how to modify exercises so that you don't have to put weight on your wrists while they are bent.
+(That's usually the position that is painful).
+I'll show you exactly how to keep your wrists straight (in a neutral position) without having to sacrifice your intensity!

 Can I do the workouts if I'm pregnant?